-The steady state or stable operation of a synchronous motor is a condition of equilibrium.
+The steady-state or stable operation of a synchronous motor is a condition of equilibrium.
 In it, the load torque is equal as well as opposite to the electromagnetic torque.
-The rotor of the motor runs at synchronous speed in the steady state condition, maintain the a constant value of the torque angle δ.
+The rotor of the motor runs at synchronous speed in the steady-state condition, maintain a constant value of the torque angle δ.
 The equilibrium gets disturbed if a sudden change occurs in the load torque.
 Thus, a resulting torque takes place which changes the speed of the motor.
 It is given by the equation shown below.

 ωM is the angular velocity of the rotor in mechanical units.